MPH: Public Health Policy MPH

 Public health policy includes local, state and federal policies that directly or indirectly impact the level and distribution of health in the population.
-At the Zilber School of Public Health, we take a broad intersectoral view that includes a “Health in All Policies” approach.
+At the Zilber College of Public Health, we take a broad intersectoral view that includes a “Health in All Policies” approach.

 Our public health policy master’s program framework recognizes that the level and distribution of health and well-being in the population are fundamentally shaped by public policies that create the social and economic conditions that underlie population health and health equity.